jeno-777/mywebsite/README.md

 # mywebsite
-it is just formal project
+it is just demo project on js which is linked in html.